 The Graduate Board provides criteria for appointing research degree supervisors.

-This guide provides information for supervisors to enable them to provide the appropriate level of support to their research students.
+The guide for research degree supervisors provides information to enable supervisors to provide the appropriate level of support to their postgraduate researchers

 Research excellence in doctoral research submissions